Expert writing, ChatGPT-like tools and originality

 Modes of writing: Impact and integration of AI

-Now that we ChatGPT and similar tools, we have to ask how expert writing changed or how we best integrate ChatGPT in the writing process.
+Now that we have ChatGPT and similar tools, we have to ask how expert writing changed or how we best integrate ChatGPT in the writing process.

 Again referring to the above figure, we shall distinguish between

-• writing to assist thinking and
+- writing to assist thinking and

-• writing to produce text for the reader.
+- writing to produce text for the reader.

 Writing for thinking with AI

 This is why programmers hate to be interrupted.
 This is why we find it hard to form complex thoughts in a meeting, and most statements come by heart, not by thought.
-And ChatGPT or any form of editor-integrated CoPilot is no different.
-This is why I have no AI running right now, because I am still in the process of thinking.
+And ChatGPT or any form of editor-integrated CoPilot is no different as a source of disruption.
+Except when used as a tool to do research, i.e., when you consciously pause the thinking-writing loop, back off, and perform investigations.

 Writing for the text with AI